restorecommerce/logger/README.md

 In addition there is a generic `log()` function.

+NOTE: For `Console` logger we have a custom format that outputs the rid (request-id) if it is set using [cls-rtracer](https://github.com/puzpuzpuz/cls-rtracer) module.

 ## Usage

 The assumption with this logger is that the log statements are built like this: